data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: mle-caution
+#### Drawbacks of maximum likelihood estimation

 The maximum likelihood estimator is not a panacea.
-In the above example with uniform distribution, we see an example of an MLE that is always biased--smaller than the true value ($\widehat{a} < x_{(n)}$) .
-There are several challenges that using MLE can lead to:
+We've already seen that the maximum likelihood estimator can be biased (the sample maximum for the family of uniform distributions on $[0,b]$, where $b \in \mathbb{R}$).
+There are several other issues that can arise when maximizing likelihoods.

 * **Computational difficulties**.
 It might be difficult to work out where the maximum of the likelihood occurs, either analytically or numerically.
-This would be a particular concern in high dimensions (that is, if we have many parameters) and if the maximum likelihood function is [[nonconvex|convex|differentiable]].
+This would be a particular concern in high dimensions (that is, if we have many parameters) and if the maximum likelihood function is [[concave|nonconcave|differentiable]].
 * **Misspecification**.
 The MLE may be inaccurate if the distribution of the samples is not in the specified parametric family.
 For example, if we assume the underlying distribution is Gaussian, when in fact its shape is not even close to that of a Gaussian, we very well might get unreasonable results.
 * **Unbounded likelihood**.
 If the likelihood function is not bounded, then $\widehat{\theta}\_{\mathrm{MLE}}$ is not even defined: